 Agility is an exciting and growing sport where you and your dog run through an obstacle course against time.
 MDTC's agility classes range from basic to advanced.
-New basic classes start in both the Fall and Winter.
-We offer year-round open enrollment for agility handler-dog teams who have completed basic or foundations levels classes.
+A new basic class typically starts in the Fall.
+When space is available, we offer year-round open enrollment for agility handler-dog teams who have completed basic or foundations levels classes.
 We welcome all dog breeds and mixes.

 MDTC's agility program follows the venue training needed to advance in AKC, CPE and USDAA.
 Our classes are also a great addition for those needing to add in varied training facilities or instructing styles.

 If you have questions or are interested in joining a class, contact us via email at email@example.com.

 Meet our featured dog of the month